All Episodes

 And most significant of all, in the same month, September of 1989, the CIA reported to Secretary of State Baker and other top Bush administration officials that Iraq was clandestinely procuring nuclear weapons technology through a global network.

-Do you realize they want to impeach Dick Cheney over this?
+Hold, Do you realize they want to impeach Dick Cheney over this?

-Now, we've played for you the sound bites of Bill Clinton saying in 1998 everything that George W. Bush said about Iraq in uh in 2002 and 2003, but this goes back to 1992, and this is vice perpetrator candidate Al Gore running for the office on a campaign trail here.
+Now, we've played for you the sound bites of Bill Clinton saying in 1998 everything that George W. Bush said about Iraq in 2002 and 2003.

-Uh yeah, these are liberals.
+These are liberals.

 This is who they are.

-They want to make sure we don't succeed any further, and they want to destroy the president who actually acted on these claims that everybody knew were true.
+And they want to destroy the president who actually acted on these claims that everybody knew were true.

-Here's the rest of this bite of front companies.
+Here's the rest of this bite.

 Did all of this make any impression at all on President Bush?

-Did his judgment on foreign policy come into play when he was told that this nation with a record of terrorism continuing was making a sustained, concerted effort to acquire weapons of mass destruction, nuclear, chemical, and biological?
+Did his judgment on foreign policy come into play when he was told that this nation with a record of terrorism continuing was making a sustained concerted effort to acquire weapons of mass destruction, nuclear, chemical, and biological?

 Well, evidently not.